This is my mom, puppeteer and artist Peggy Artelle, in 2006

 Performing a skit with my mother for the Ottawa Puppetry Club in 2000

-By the late 1990's or early 2000's, after working on several puppet shows together my mother became interested in puppetry as well.
+By the late 1990's or early 2000's, after assisting me with several puppet shows my mother became interested in puppetry as well.
 Particularly, she immersed herself in the art of making puppets.
 Below are some of the many diverse puppets that she has created over the years:

 This is a large Camel rod puppet painted on cardboard.
 It's about 3 feet tall.